treycole/notes.treycole.me/content/physics/Condensed Matter/Phonons.md

 __References__
 - Kittel, "Introduction to Solid State Physics", Chapter 5

-Using the more fundamental heat capactity, with respect to constant volume
+Using the more fundamental heat capacity, with respect to constant volume
 $$C_V = (\frac{\partial U}{\partial T})_V$$
 Contributions of phonons to heat capacity of a crystal is called __lattice heat capacity__.